Nationwide mortgage customer ratings

 Our experts analysed hundreds of mortgages over a four-week period in July 2020.
 They compiled a total of 208 ‘top-10 cheapest deal’ tables based on a variety of borrowing scenarios, and counted how many times each lender featured in a table.

 The average number of times a lender made it into a table was 16, but Nationwide beat this, featuring a total of 26 times - meaning it regularly offered competitive rates.
 (Data source: Moneyfacts.)

 Interest rates on Nationwide mortgages

-The average interest rate on a two-year fixed-rate deal from Nationwide in September 2019 was 2.12%, lower than the industry average of 2.77%.
+In September 2020, the average rate on a two-year fixed-rate mortgage from Nationwide was 2.36%, compared to the overall market average of 2.33%.

 How much could I borrow from Nationwide?